 These are all very normal, doesn’t mean that they are not reliable.

-Although CNY’s statutory holiday is only 8 days, as I mentioned before, most trading companies and shipping forwarders won’t back to work until 1-4 days after the holiday.
-This is due to factory’s late reopen date, trading companies cannot arrange the production if their factory suppliers are still on holiday
+Although CNY’s statutory holiday is only 7 days, as I mentioned before, most trading companies and shipping forwarders won’t be back to work until 1-4 days after the holiday.
+This is due to the factory’s late reopen date, trading companies cannot arrange the production if their factory suppliers are still on holiday

-Most Chinese factories will be back to work 5-10 days after statutory holiday.
-Because most of the worker are from another cities, some even very far from where they works.
-So they are not willing to back to the factory too early.
+Most Chinese factories will be back to work 5-10 days after the statutory holiday.
+Because most of the workers are from other cities, some even very far from where they work.
+So they are not willing to be back to the factory too early.

-Another situation is that some workers are not coming back to factory after holiday, so the factory has to recruit new staffs after holiday.
+Another situation is that some workers are not coming back to factories after the holiday, so the factory has to recruit new staff after the holiday.

 So everyone will go back to work 5-10 days after CNY’s statutory holiday, and everything will be normal at that time.

-You may find the price of your product is higher than before after CNY holiday, it’s quite normal.
+Chinese New Year affects not only production and shipping, but you may also find the price of your product is higher than before after the CNY holiday, it’s quite normal.

-The increase of the price may due to the increased production cost, like labor and material cost.
+The increase in the price may be due to the increased production cost, as labor and material cost.
 Even this increase happens before the holiday, but factories would like to change the price after CNY.
 Because Chinese people usually take CNY as a brand new start.

 However, price is also possible to decrease after CNY.
 So if you want to place a new order after the holiday, the first thing to do is to confirm the price with your suppliers.